nathanaeljones/awesome-dotnet/README.md

 * [Oxyplot](https://oxyplot.codeplex.com/) - OxyPlot is a cross-platform plotting library for .NET
 * [OpenTK](http://www.opentk.com/) - The Open Toolkit is an advanced, low-level C# library that wraps OpenGL, OpenCL and OpenAL
+* [SharpDX](https://github.com/sharpdx/SharpDX) - SharpDX is a project delivering the full DirectX API for .NET on all Windows platforms.

 ## GUI